glasnt/talks/2019_10_PyGotham.podium/slides.md

 ---

 class: title
-# .quote["I'm an operations engineer.
-I'm not your operations engineer."]
+# .quote["I'm a sysadmin,<br>I'm not your sysadmin."]
 ### - @glasnt

 ???

 I prefer this line.

-I'm an operations engineer, I'm not your operations engineer.
+I'm a sysadmin, I'm not your sysadmin.

 I've been a sysadmin, operations engineer, SRE, whatever you want to call it